OliverMarcusson/ChatGPT-Fun/README.md

-# Bypassing ChatGPT's moderation restrictions.
+# Having fun with ChatGPT
-This repository contains a collection of exploits for ChatGPT, a large-scale language model trained by OpenAI.
+This repository contains a collection of prompts and exploits for ChatGPT, a large-scale language model trained by OpenAI.
 These exploits can be used to manipulate the model in various ways, such as making it generate offensive or inappropriate content.

+Made by **F4ith2#7882** on Discord.

 * [Follow this link to access ChatGPT](https://chat.openai.com/chat)